ParaCoToUl/noarr-structures/docs/Glossary.md

 ### sub-structure

 [Structures](#structure) are often defined in terms of other structures.
-A sub-structure U of a structure T is any structure used in the definition of T.
+A sub-structure *U* of a structure *T* is any structure used in the definition of *T*.
-Memory that is laid out according to T will usually contain parts that are laid out according to U.
+Memory that is laid out according to *T* will usually contain parts that are laid out according to *U*.
-There could possibly be more copies of U, or the layout of T could possibly consist exactly of the layout of V.
+There could possibly be more copies of *U*, or the layout of *T* could possibly consist exactly of the layout of *U*.

 ### traverser